Experience Denali Park in autumn

-“The mountain” is 20,320-foot Mount McKinley, North America’s tallest mountain.
-Most Alaskans know it as Denali.
+“The mountain” is 20,310-foot Denali, North America’s tallest mountain.
 The mountain is so massive it creates its own weather.
 Clouds often shroud it, even on otherwise clear days.
 But when it’s out, there’s no mistaking it, the crown jewel of the national park system in Alaska.

 Denali, Athabascan for “The Great One,” sits at the heart of Denali National Park and Preserve, 6 million acres of spectacular subarctic wilderness pierced by only one narrow 92-mile gravel road.
 Much of the park is above treeline, with views that seem to go on forever in the crystalline air.

 Park is ‘ Like New England’

 The park was created in 1917 to protect the region’s abundant wildlife, including its iconic grizzlies.
 It is also home to moose, caribou, Dall sheep and wolves, as well as many smaller mammals.
 Hundreds of flowering plants, mosses and lichens flourish there, despite its subarctic climate.

 Summers are short, bright and intense but the dark winter lasts eight months, with temperatures that can plummet to 50 Fahrenheit degrees below zero.
 Between the two is autumn, a brief season of stunning colors that is one of the best times to visit Denali.

 Colors reach their peak in the last week of August through early September, according to Denali National Park spokeswoman Kris Fister.
 “It’s like New England, only the colors are at ground level and we have birches, aspens and tamaracks instead of maple trees.”